alexandrepalaoro/fiddler-claw/README.md

 # Allometric constraint and the modulation of weapon evolution by mating system in fiddler crabs
+---
 Authors: Cristian L. Klunk, Jônatas J. de Florentino, Daniel S. Caetano, Michael S. Rosenberg & Alexandre V. Palaoro <br>
-Published on Evolution, DOI: 10.1093/evolut/qpaf217 Contact about code and analyses: alexandre.palaoro@gmail.com
+Published on Evolution, DOI: 10.1093/evolut/qpaf217 <br>
+Contact about code and analyses: alexandre.palaoro@gmail.com
 ---

+If you use any of our code or data, please cite the following paper: https://academic.oup.com/evolut/advance-article/doi/10.1093/evolut/qpaf217/8286919 <br>

 ### This readme has been divided in three parts.
 First, we will talk about file structure, then the code, the dataset.